dialoguewise/dialoguewise-demo/README.md

 Install-Package DialogueWise -Version 1.0.0
 ```

-Please refer the git repo which demonstrates usage of this Nuget and the example mentioned above.
+Please refer to [Program.cs](https://github.com/kentmz/dialoguewise-demo/blob/master/Program.cs) in the git repo which demonstrates usage of this Nuget and the example mentioned above.
 Below are the screenshots of the app that displays the content received from the Api.

 <img src="https://github.com/kentmz/dialoguewise-demo/blob/master/screenshots/screenshot1.png?raw=true" width="500" height="200">
 <br/>